amcmullen9291/AisleInventory/README.md

 A Gmail account with two step verification and an Gmail provided APP password may be required so that Gmail doesn't consider app 'status reports' to be spam.

+Google Authenticate is working on  http://127.0.0.1:3000

+- My commits got out of sync at the end of development; I have the finished repo in this file but, to view the entie history of commits, please visit https://github.com/amcmullen9291/Aisles.git .